HesamKorki/stackoverflow-analysis/README.md

 Then the you'd have the result of the analysis served on your local machine: `http://localhost:8025`

+### Testing

+There are two different tests in the CI/CD.
+1. Tests the R env and the dependencies
+2. Tests the integrity of the expected format of the output

 #### Option 2: Using local R environment